 Whether intentionally or not, the media often makes the global situation look like everything is getting worse or at least not significantly improving.
 That’s just not the case when it comes to acts of violence.
 There still is plenty of harm being done by humans to one another, but thankfully it’s far less prevalent overall than in 1965 or 1805 or 1585.
 Through a very large range of historical narratives, statistics and archaeological evidence, the human condition generally reveals itself as more barbarous the further backward one looks.
-On a recent note, the U.S. crime rate now is half of what it was in the early 1990s.
-This includes places known to be more dangerous like Baltimore, Washington D.C., Philadelphia, New Orleans, Chicago, Los Angeles and New York City.
+On a recent note, the U.S. crime rate by the late 2000s had fallen by half of what it was in the early 1990s.
+This included places known to be more dangerous like Baltimore, Washington D.C., Philadelphia, New Orleans, Chicago, Los Angeles and New York City.
 For example, total homicides per year dropped by approximately 70% in LA and 80% in NYC.
+(In 2015-2016, Chicago returned to the middle and low end of 1980s levels but the national rate barely rose comparatively.)
 FBI data show that between 1973 and 2008, rape decreased by 80% and murder became 40% less common.
 From 1993-2012, rates of illegal activity went down in categories of violent crime (48.2%), forcible rape (34.5%), robbery (55.9%), murder and nonnegligent manslaughter (50.5%), aggravated assault (50%), burglary (39.1%), motor vehicle theft (62.1%), larceny/theft (35.4%) and property crime (39.7%).

 When using percentage of population as a guide to study the scale of war related deaths, the worst atrocities of the 20th century don’t top the historical list.
 Just 4 horrific events of the 1900s make it into the top 20.
 Only 1 makes the top 10, as WWII ranks 9th.
 Archaeological studies from 21 prehistoric sites of eras as far back as 16,000 years ago show on average a very high 15% violent death rate because of trauma evidence in the skeletal remains.
 Examinations of 8 hunter-gatherer societies demonstrated a level of about 13%, whereas in 10 studies of hunter-horticulturalists and other tribal peoples the rate was almost 30%.
 The Middle Ages hovered under 10% and gradually lessened.
 The first half of 20th century, even with all of its devastation and human suffering, had a rate of a much smaller 3%, when counting lives lost in war, genocide and human-caused famine.
 That number drops significantly if one includes the second half of the century, where none of the top 44 nations in GDP entered into warfare with each other.
 European powers had been starting two armed conflicts each year since 1400 and this totally ceased.
 Further shocking the typical political patterns of world history, no nation added new territory by force and the colonial powers of Europe actually gave up the bulk of their conquered lands.
 The 21st century is astronomically low in comparison, 0.03%.
 That’s 500 times less than typical prehistoric levels of brutality and nearly 1000 times below the average rate for hunter-horticulturalists and other tribal groups.
 Contrast modern levels of carnage to that of American Wild West towns in the second half of the 1800s, where the percentages ranged between 5% and 20%.
 20th century England’s murder rate, for another example, was 19 times lower than in the 14th century.
 In the late 2000s, it was 35 times less.